farfour/Ahmed-Getting-and-Cleaning-Data/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## Transformation details
+## Details to Data transformation

-There are 5 parts:
+It is done in 5 steps :

-1. Merges the training and the test sets to create one data set.
+1. Create one data set by mergeing the training and the test sets.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. For each measurement, extract the measurements on the mean and standard deviation.
-3. Uses descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates an independent tidy data set with the average of each variable for each activity and each subject.

-## How ```run_analysis.R``` implements the above steps:
+## ```run_analysis.R``` implementation :

-* Require ```reshapre2``` and ```data.table``` librareis.
+1- Install ```reshapre2``` and ```data.table``` librareis.
-* Load both test and train data
+2- Load test and train data sets.
-* Load the features and activity labels.
+3- Load the features and activity labels.
-* Extract the mean and standard deviation column names and data.
+4- Extract the mean and standard deviation column names and data.
-* Process the data.
-There are two parts processing test and train data respectively.
+5- Process the test and train data.
-* Merge data set.
+6- Merging data sets.